feydor/semiotics/markov/README.md

 # markov
-NRG on Thirst for Annihilation
+NLP on Thirst for Annihilation
 ```
 USAGE:
     markov [FLAGS] [QUERY]